AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/discover-insights.md

 ![multiple datasets](../images/insights/insights-multi-datasets.png)

 Selecting the multiple datasets link opens the Customer AI dataset preview popover.
 Each color in the preview represents a dataset as shown by the color key to the left of the dataset columns.
-In this example you can see that only **Dataset 1** contains the `PROP1` column.
+In this example, you can see that only **Dataset 1** contains the `PROP1` column.

 ![show more](../images/insights/dataset-preview.png)